EHMC 2026 Conference Programme

 - Ms Lynn Al Tayara, Health Financing and Policy Consultant, WHO Barcelona Office for Health Systems Financing, Spain

-This session is organised in collaboration with the WHO Barcelona Office for Health Systems Financing, which we thank for the support to our conference.
+This session is organised in collaboration with the WHO Barcelona Office for Health Systems Financing.

 Across Europe, quality of care and patient safety initiatives remain fragmented.
 They are often project-based, indicator-heavy, and insufficiently embedded in health system governance, leadership, and accountability structures.
 At the same time, health systems are under unprecedented pressure from workforce shortages, demographic change, fiscal constraints, and rising public expectations.